MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 Maybe the flag is in another table.
 But how do we find out what tables are out there?

-It's [possible](https://www.sqltutorial.org/sql-list-all-tables/) in some engines to directly query metadata tables.
+It's [possible](https://www.sqltutorial.org/sql-list-all-tables/) in some engines to directly query metadata tables, which tell us about the database and the tables it contains.
 We don't know exactly what DB this website is using, but let's try a few known metadata table names.

 Before we do so though, we need to determine how many columns are in the quotes database.
 We can't just `SELECT *` from arbitrary tables or the `UNION` would fail as it can't match up the rows.
 This is pretty simple to do though - just try selecting static values and increasing the number until we get a success.